 The MCO must provide safeguards that restrict the use or disclosure of information concerning enrollees to purposes directly connected with the administration of this contract.
+The MCO must prepare reports to meet the reporting requirements with respect to breaches of protected health information as defined in 45 CFR §164.400-414.

-5.9.1 Establishment of Confidentiality Procedures
+5.8.1 Establishment of Confidentiality Procedures